seanox/aspect-js/manual/en/mvc.md

 #### Composite

-Composite is a construct of markup, JavaScript model, CSS and possibly other resources.
+Composite is a construct of markup (view), JavaScript object (model), CSS and possibly other resources.
 It describes a component/module without direct relation to the representation.

 #### Composite-ID